 Quality Indonesia liveaboard adventures require 6-12 months advance booking for optimal departure dates and vessel selection.
 Remote destinations have limited departures, making early booking essential for accessing the best operators and timing.
 However, last-minute bookings (within 60 days) can sometimes offer 10-25% discounts, though cabin selection and operator availability may be very limited.

-What certification level do I need for Indonesia's remote destinations?
+What certification level do I need for Indonesia's destinations?

 Indonesia diving is generally beginner-friendly, though individual boats may have specific requirements for different trips.
 Advanced Open Water certification is recommended along with some diving experience.
 Nitrox certification is highly recommended for multiple daily dives: